-Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ With Fake Reports
+Trump Campaign Voter Fraud Hotline Backfires After Pranksters Reportedly ‘Bombard’ It With Fake Reports

 “Thank you, Rick.
 It’s important that people do not call 888-630-1776 unless they have important information to relay to the Trump campaign.
 Also, they should *NOT*—repeat, *NOT*—provide info to the Trump voter fraud website http://djt45.co/stopfraud unless it’s significant,” Conway wrote in response.

-Commenters posted with their own takes on the situation, with some joking that their dogs had cast ballots for Biden and they were calling to report the situation.
+Commenters posted their own takes on the situation, with some joking that their dogs had cast ballots for Biden and they were calling to report the situation.
 Others noted that they had shared the number with friends outside of the states in case they needed to report any fraud.

 The Lincoln Project tweeted the phone number again this afternoon in response to a tweet from Kyle Griffin reporting fraudulent calls to the hotline.